 Instead of processing relatively quickly, in a few years maximum, your F1-category child could wait several years.
 What's more, according to USCIS and the Board of Immigration Appeals, there is no opt-out provision for people in this situation.
 The change is automatic and irreversible.

 The change is even more dramatic when the child is from Mexico or the Philippines.
-Both of those countries have waitlists in the F1 category of over ten years (2021 average).
+Both of those countries have waitlists in the F1 category that typically average at least ten years.

 For petitioners who live within the jurisdiction of the 9th Circuit Court of Appeals—which includes the West Coast of the U.S., as well as Idaho, Colorado, Nevada, Alaska, and Montana—there is good news.
 The Court addressed this problem in 2018, in a case called Tovar v.
 Sessions.
 It found that the government was incorrectly interpreting the law.
 So, in that jurisdiction, F2A category applications now automatically convert into petitions for an immediate relative of a U.S. citizen even if the child turned 21 before the petitioner became a citizen.